konnov/protocols-made-fun/_posts/2026-04-30-tlc-vs-simulation.md

 ## 5. Conclusions

 I am not going to repeat the [conclusions from the previous blog post][random-walks-conclusions].
 They are still valid.
-The new TLC simulation mode achieves better coverage than the random walks on two-phase commit, but it has comparable coverage on readers-writers and FPaxos.
+The TLC simulation mode achieves better coverage than the random walks on two-phase commit, but it has comparable coverage on readers-writers and FPaxos.
 The running times of the TLC simulator with a single-worker are worse than the model checker and the